’13 Reasons Why’ Cast Opens Up About Using Therapy Dogs On Set

 13 Reasons Why is the controversial new series that has taken Netflix by storm, and with tons of difficult scenes, the cast had to find a way to cope with their emotions.
-Luckily, the crew was prepared and provided them with therapy dogs to help take the edge off of some of the most intense scenes.
+Luckily, the crew was prepared and provided them with therapy dogs to help take the edge off some of the most intense scenes.

 Katherine Langford, who plays Hannah Baker, dealt with some of the most intense scenes in the series, including events that would be classified as traumatic in real life.
 While she fortunately didn’t have to live the scenes, Langford still says she had a heavy burden on her when having to re-enact them.
 The actress revealed that she bought a piano and put it in her Northern California apartment during filming so that she could decompress on the weekends.